-- a.
-Acute care hospital changes to a skilled nursing facility. - b.
-Skilled nursing facility changes to an acute care hospital. - c.
-Skilled nursing facility changes to an intermediate care facility. - 3.
-For definition of building "addition" see definition in CBC Section 202. - 4.
-OSHPD will use the following criteria as guidelines for deciding if an addition or alteration to an existing mechanical system will be considered as minor: - a.
-The project does not involve a room or area shown in CMC Table 325.0. - b.
-The project does not involve an Angiography Room, a Protective Environment Room, or an Airborne Infection Isolation Room. - c.
-The building addition or altered space does not contain more than 2000 cfm of supply, return, or exhaust air.
+- 3. Decision Box: For definition of building "addition" see definition in CBC Section 202.
+If addition, go to item 4.
+If not, go to item 6. - 4.
+Decision Box: OSHPD will use the following criteria as guidelines for deciding if an addition or alteration to an existing mechanical system will be considered for complete compliance with the current codes versus the codes in effect at the time of construction: - The project does not involve a room or area shown in CMC Section 322. - b.
+The project does not involve an Angiography Room, a Protective Environment Room, or an Airborne Infection Isolation Room.

-- d.
+- c.
+The building addition or altered space does not contain more than 2000 cfm of supply, return, or exhaust air. - d.
 The project does not use more than 10% of the connected existing mechanical system capacity.
 Mechanical systems include air handling and distribution systems, hot water systems, chilled water systems, steam, etc. If existing mechanical systems are used to serve the building addition, the addition must not cause the capacity of the existing systems to be exceeded. - e.
 The project involves only balancing of air or water systems.
+The design professional should communicate with OSHPD for determining which versions of the mechanical, plumbing and medical gas codes apply.